Planning to get behind the wheel in France? Make sure you’re covered with our complete guide to car insurance in France.

 Because insurance is applied to the vehicle, every car in France needs to be separately insured.
 However, many insurance companies offer discounted rates for a second car or multiple car insurance.

 According to 2016 statistics, France has the second-largest car insurance market in Europe behind the UK.
 There are around 90 companies providing auto insurance in the country.
 The Autorite de Controle Prudentiel et de Resolution (ACPR), which is an arm of the Banque de France, regulates the French insurance market.

 Can you use car insurance from another country in France?

 Non-residents can drive foreign cars covered by insurance from their home country, as long as the insurance meets the French minimum requirements.
-You will need to have a ‘green card’ that shows that you have sufficient coverage for your vehicle.
+You need a green card that shows that you have sufficient coverage for your vehicle.

 If you are a French resident, you will need to take out car insurance in France and make sure that your car has a French number plate.
 Citizens from EU countries can continue to use insurance from their home countries.

 There are three main types of car insurance in France: third-party, third-party fire and theft, and fully comprehensive.